Colbae/SoSy-assignement-part-1/README.md

 when doing group data from dataframe by column how to make a new column that shows how many rows went into the gorup create cheat sheet for making scatter plots in plt how to make legend appear outside of plt graph

+## Noah
+I used AI to help me better understand the tools I am using.

+**Prompts used**:
+- Help me understand the pydriller python library.
+Explain what it does.
+Explain its most used functionality.
+Explain how to use it.
+Give a comprehensive example with the most used functionalities of that library.
+- Explain how do use git to mine commit messages.
+Explain how to use git to count commit messages.
+Explain how to look for specific keywords.
+- Help me understand matplotlib.
+Explain the most common used functionality.
+Explain how to create a basic chart.
+Give a comprehensive example with the most used functionalities of that library.